irskep/ninetyfive/Readme.md

 White box with `overflow: auto`.
 There is probably a more accurate name for this component.

-Notes:
-- You need to set a height yourself or use `className="m-fill-container"`.
+You need to set a height yourself or use `className="m-fill-container"`.

 **props**
   - `style`: `Object|null`